Texas energy sector struggles to thaw after deep freeze

 The supply disruptions drove further gains in oil prices on Wednesday, although U.S. natural gas prices eased after rising more than 10% on Tuesday.
 O/RNGA/

-The state's power grid operator, the Electric Reliability Council of Texas (ERCOT), which had instituted rolling blackouts as demand overwhelmed generation, on Wednesday said it had directed utilities to restore power to 600,000 households last night, with 2.7 million still experiencing an outage.
+The state's power grid operator, the Electric Reliability Council of Texas (ERCOT), which had instituted blackouts as demand overwhelmed generation, on Wednesday said it had directed utilities to restore power to 600,000 households last night, with 2.7 million still experiencing outages.

-Nearly 4 million barrels per day of refining capacity has been knocked out, Reuters calculations found.
-REF/OUT

-Apart from the refinery shutdowns in Texas, including the nation's largest, Motiva's MOTIV.UL 600,000 bpd Port Arthur facility, Citgo Petroleum Corp PDVSAC.UL said it was continuing to run its 418,000 barrel-per-day Lake Charles plant in Louisiana at reduced rates.
-REF/OUT

-Citgo said it was also finalizing "start-up plans" subject to re-establishing third party services, at its 167,500 barrel-per-day bpd Corpus Christi, Texas refinery.
+Electricity prices surged, with next-day power for Wednesday at the ERCOT North hub EL-PK-ERTN-SNL rising nearly six-fold to a record of $8,800 per MWh.

+Texas derives about half of its power from natural gas, with the rest coming from coal, nuclear facilities and renewables.
+At least one nuclear plant in the state was offline as of Wednesday morning, according to the U.S. Nuclear Regulatory Commission's web site.

-(Reporting by Arpan Varghese and Diptendu Lahiri in Bengaluru; Editing by Barbara Lewis)
+(Reporting by Arpan Varghese and Diptendu Lahiri in Bengaluru and Devika Krishna Kumar in New York; additional reporting by Stephanie Kelly and Scott DiSavino; Editing by Barbara Lewis and Marguerita Choy)

 ((arpan.varghese@thomsonreuters.com;))